MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-II-Bureau-Safety-Environmental-Enforcement-Department-Interior/subchapter-B-Offshore/part-250-Oil-Gas-Sulphur-Operations-Outer-Continental-Shelf/subpart-L-Oil-Gas-Production-Measurement-Surface-Commingling-Security/section-250.1203.md

 (3) Ensure that the measurement components demonstrate consistent levels of accuracy throughout the system.

 (4) Equip the meter with a chart or electronic data recorder.
-If an electronic data recorder is used, you must follow the recommendations in API MPMS.
+If an electronic data recorder is used, you must follow the recommendations in API MPMS(incorporated by reference as specified in § 250.198).

 (5) Take proportional-to-flow or spot samples upstream or downstream of the meter at least once every 6 months.